 Requirements for updated EC and ECC decisions

-The purpose of this ECC Decision is to harmonize the use of the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz, for mobile/fixed communications networks (MFCN) including terrestrial IMT systems other than GSM (including EC-GSM-IoT) that is subject to Council Directive 87/372/EEC, Council Recommendation 87/371/EEC, ERC Decision (94)01, ERC Decision (95)03, ERC Decision (97)02 and GSM related ETSI Harmonized Specifications.
+The purpose of this ECC Decision is to harmonize the use of the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz, for mobile/fixed communications networks (MFCN) including terrestrial IMT systems other than GSM (including EC-GSM-IoT) that is and should remain subject to Council Directive 87/372/EEC, Council Recommendation 87/371/EEC, ERC Decision (94)01, ERC Decision (95)03, ERC Decision (97)02 and GSM related ETSI Harmonized Specifications.

-Special consideration is needed on how to handle standalone NB-IoT which usage remains authorised based on related ECC decision 0613 and ETSI HS
+The LRTC below are meant to help translate the annex of EC decision (LIST OF TERRESTRIAL SYSTEMS REFERRED TO IN ARTICLE 3 AND ARTICLE 4) into technology neutral LRTC and band plan.
+These conditions are not supposed to apply to GSM (including EC-GSM-IoT) which is not part of the annex of EC decision 2009/766/EC.

 Recommended Band plan

+Migration to 5G and channeling for blocks that are not only a multiple of 5 MHz should be discussed.

+Different considerations

 In total there are 2 x 35 MHz in 900MHz band and 2 x 75 MHz in 1800 MHz frequency band:

 Figure 1: 900 MHz band plan